-YES, WE'RE messing with the format again.
-From now on, Google Updates will be updated every Friday as usual, but we'll be updating under headings and older news will remain up, so you can bookmark this page and come back to it.
+Google Updates is the best of the week's Google news - some we've reported, some we didn't get to.
+It will be updated every Friday under subject headings and older news will remain up, so you can bookmark this page and come back to it.
 Hurrah!

 29/9/17: Reports claim that Google will spin off its Shopping service into a standalone unit in a bid to keep EU regulators happy.
 While Google Shopping will remain part of the company, it will have its own revenue that it will use to make bids for ads against its rivals.
 We first heard about Google's plan to auction off ad placements earlier this month.
 Reuters reported that the will allow rival firms to bid for spots, known as 'Product Listing Ads' on its Shopping service.